ivan-borovets/fastapi-clean-example/README.md

 But how exactly should these dependencies be initialized (and finalized)?

-**DI frameworks** offer an elegant solution by automatically creating the necessary objects (while managing their **lifecycle**) and injecting them where needed.
+**DI frameworks** offer an elegant solution by automatically creating necessary objects (while managing their **lifecycle**) and injecting them where needed.
 This makes the process of dependency injection much cleaner and easier to manage.